urbit/urbit.org-reloaded/content/operations.md

 ```

 Running `our` produces your ship-name, meaning that you can run the following
 command instead of typing out the entire thing.
-Useful for comets, due to their
+Useful for comets due to their
 very long names.

 ```